chocolatey/choco-wiki/FeaturesAgentService.md

 * `choco upgrade chocolatey-agent <options>`
 * `choco feature disable -n showNonElevatedWarnings` - requires Chocolatey v0.10.4+ to set.
 * `choco feature enable -n useBackgroundService`
 * You also need to opt in sources in for self-service packages.
 See [[choco source|CommandsSource]] (and `--allow-self-service`).
-Alternatively, you can allow any configured source to be used for self-service by running the following: `choco disable -n useBackgroundServiceWithSelfServiceSourcesOnly` (requires Chocolatey Extension v1.10.0+).
+Alternatively, you can allow any configured source to be used for self-service by running the following: `choco feature disable -n useBackgroundServiceWithSelfServiceSourcesOnly` (requires Chocolatey Extension v1.10.0+).
 * If you want self-service to apply only to non-administrators, run `choco feature enable -n useBackgroundServiceWithNonAdministratorsOnly` (requires Chocolatey Extension v1.11.1+).

 **Note:** This will install Chocolatey Agent as LocalSystem (`SYSTEM`).
 To change the user, edit the username/password in the services management console on `Chocolatey Agent` properties and restart the service.
 Currently you will need to do this on upgrade as well.